skymethod/denoflare-docs/index.md

  - Give you first-class support for [ESM-based workers](https://developers.cloudflare.com/workers/learning/using-durable-objects#instantiating-and-communicating-with-a-durable-object)
  - Help you develop and test a worker, by running locally inside a permissionless Deno isolate, similar to the [Workers Runtime](https://developers.cloudflare.com/workers/runtime-apis)
    - see [denoflare serve](/cli/serve)
- - Deploy your javascript or typescript worker easily from a local script file, or from an https url
+ - Deploy your JavaScript or TypeScript worker easily from a local script file, or from an https: URL
    - see [denoflare push](/cli/push)
  - Monitor your workers in production from the command line
    - see [denoflare tail](/cli/tail)